-Fragrant with warm spices and ginger, this Instant Pot Arroz con Dulce (Puerto Rican Rice Pudding) gets its creamy richness from coconut milk and eggs.
+Fragrant with warm spices and ginger, this Instant Pot Arroz con Dulce (Puerto Rican Rice Pudding) gets its creamy richness from coconut milk and eggs, and it’s gluten and dairy free.
 Your Instant Pot/pressure cooker saves you the time spent stirring at the stove, and the resulting pudding will rival the best!

 You’ll find rice pudding variations all over the globe.
 In India you may find doodh pak – a sweet rice dessert with milk, saffron, cardamom, and almonds.
 In New England, your rice pudding may feature maple syrup.
 An Arabic muhalibiyya features milk, rice flour, sugar, and rose water.
 This is just “the tip of the iceberg”…